Logical fermions for fault-tolerant quantum simulation: Conclusion

 \section{Conclusion}

 Inspired by Feynman's call to simulate quantum mechanics with quantum computers to eliminate the overhead in quantum-to-classical mappings \cite{Feynman:1982a}, we have shown how to simulate fermions with error-corrected logical Majorana fermions in a way that eliminates the overhead in fermion-to-qubit mappings.
 We did so by processing the logical Majorana fermions stored as twist defects in surface code patches.
-Our approach relies heavily on lattice-surgery-like operations that allow us to mimic measurement-based topological quantum computation (MBTQC) on the Majorana fermions.
-Most of our constructions follow readily from known constructions on surface codes, but some of them, such as those involving tetron-to-hexon code deformations, cannot be explained in terms of transformations of logical qubits.

-We expect that similar constructions that utilize braiding of surface-code punctures or transversal operations are also possible, but we also expect that, as is true in the logical qubit case, a puncture-based approach will incur a higher physical-qubit cost and a transversal approach will be more challenging to implement in 2D hardware architectures.
-We also expect that our constructions will apply to topological codes more broadly than just the surface code, including those defined generally by rotation systems \cite{Sarkar:2021a} and those defined dynamically, such as the honeycomb code \cite{Hastings:2021a, Gidney:2021a}.
+We rely on known constructions on surface codes to implement the required operations for this processing, most of which have not been previously applied to the target of logical Majorana fermionic computation, but to the processing of logical qubits in Majorana cycle codes.
+We expect that these constructions will apply to topological codes more broadly than just the surface code, including those defined generally by rotation systems \cite{Sarkar:2021a} and those defined dynamically, such as the honeycomb code \cite{Hastings:2021a, Gidney:2021a}.

+We demonstrate the value of the ability to manipulate logical Majorana fermions directly in a fault-tolerant setting for optimizing quantum simulation algorithms in the exemplar system of a 2D Fermi-Hubbard model.
+The improvements in this exemplar suggest that similar optimizations may be possible in other quantum simulation algorithms.
+In particular, removing elaborate nonlocal sequences of CNOT gates used to facilitate operations in the Jordan-Wigner mapping of qubits to fermions, such as those described in Refs.~\cite{Babbush:2018a, vonBurg:2021a, Lee:2021a, Wan:2021a}, may lead to opportunities for parallel execution and scheduling optimizations.

+Furthermore, we show the value of the logical fermionic data type as a conceptual tool to aid in quantum software development.
+By working in the abstraction of fermionic computation, we are able to obtain a $T$-count reduction for block encoding oracles in the same exemplar system, which is applicable even in non-fermionic architectures.
+We expect this approach to be a useful aid to algorithm developers examining other target applications as well.